mendrik/feather/feather-docs/content/decorators/index.md

 path (resolved through parent widgets).
 Each path segment is taken from a property called id, name, title or a function named like this.
 If no are present the widget's class name is taken.
 Make sure the path segments are unique for widget instance.

+### bequeath

+This property means that this property can be also bound in child widget in their templates.
+This is an easy way to render parent properties in child components, without having to rely on @Subscribe to pass around data in your application.

 ### html